ShouNichi/PyPicEncypt/README.md

 # PyPicEncypt
 A picture encryption tool written in python inspired by the Picencypt app.
-Not compatible, though.
+Not compatible with the org app, though.